katalvlaran/lvlath/docs/DTW.md

 ### Why
 - **Robustness to non-linear time shifts**: Handles local accelerations/decelerations in signals.
-- **Interoperability**: Works on any numeric sequence—audio, sensor readings, stock prices.
+- **Interoperability**: Works on any numeric sequence-audio, sensor readings, stock prices.
 - **Optional path recovery**: Full-matrix mode lets you see exactly which elements align.

 ### When